skycarl/DataStructuresLab4/README.md

 2. [Optional] The desired name of the output file (which contains original and sorted data, as well as sort performance)
 3. [Optional] Summary data file name (which contains only summary information on the sorts)

+Either one or three runtime parameters must be specified.
+In other words, if one optional parameter is used, the other must be specified as well.
+The program will delete any output files of the same name as the output files in a given run.

 If the two optional parameters are not specified, the program will assign a name.

 Input files must be held in a folder in the root project directory titled "input".
 The input files must have one value on each line.